veronicaguerrini/LiME/README.md

 2. We analyze *alpha*-clusters in order to evaluate a degree of similarity between any read and any genome in *S* by using two different approaches: (a) by reading both da(*S*) and ebwt(*S*), and (b) by reading only da(*S*).

-3. We perform the read assignment: every read in *R* either is assigned to a particular taxon, or it is reported as not classified.
+3. We perform the read assignment: every read in *R* either is assigned to a particular taxon, or it is reported as not classified if the maximum similarity score achieved by *R* is lower than *beta* (threshold value).

 The above strategy is suitable for classifying reads belonging to a single read collection or a paired-end read collection.
 For paired-end read collections, the procedures at Step 1. and Step 2. have to be repeated for the data structures of both strands (forward and reverse complement) of both paired-end reads.